wp-plugins/tinywym-editor/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Fixed: Toggle button not showing in BeaverBuilder's front end editor.

 = 1.2 =

 * Added new menu button to allow users to toggle tinyWYM styles on and off.